Tomato basil soup is one of my favorite summertime treats and one I enjoy when the tomatoes are red and ripe!

 - Vegetarian: Avoid imported parmesan and stick to vegetarian brands or skip the cheese altogether.

-- Red Wine Croutons: For those who don't (or cannot) drink, skip the red wine and simply use toasted croutons in the soup.
+- Red Wine Croutons: For those who don't (or cannot) drink, skip the wine and simply use toasted croutons.

-- Red Wine: Use a moderately priced dry red wine which you enjoy the flavor of but wouldn't be sad to put it in soup.
+- Red Wine: Use a moderately priced dry wine which you enjoy the flavor of but wouldn't be sad to cook with.

 - Fire Roasted Tomatoes: I use Muir Glen fire roasted tomatoes.
 They have excellent flavor and are organic.

-- Make Ahead: After pureeing the soup (step 6), you can refrigerate the soup overnight to serve the next day.
-Or you can freeze the soup in a well sealed container for up to 2 months.
+- Make Ahead: After pureeing (step 6), you can refrigerate the soup overnight to serve the next day.
+Or you can freeze it in a well sealed container for up to 2 months.